 - Rain beaded up and rolled off the shell the entire time, and the jacket kept rain out.
 The fabric didn’t wet out, no leaks through seams or zippers, and the front vents are covered by a small flap.

 - The front vents did a very nice job keeping me cool.
 I still might prefer armpit zippers, but I did not feel overheated at all.

 - Having a way to secure the hood would have been nice—I was wearing a rain hat, and the hood kept filling up with water.
 I had to dump it to the side so it wouldn’t run down my back.

 In short, the jacket performed well.
 That’s quite good for a waterproof/breathable shell at this price point.

-Approximately two months of walking, hiking, and getting around town.
+Several months of walking, hiking, and getting around town, all seasons.

 Source: received for testing via the Trailspace Review Corps

 (Sample for testing and review provided by Mountain Hardwear)